jaydevonline/reactApp/README.md

 Clone this repo first

-Change the directory to nethum-ui
+Change the directory to reactApp

 Install "node" if it is not installed already by running the command
 ```